 Much has been written about recent legal ethics opinions, such as State Bar of California Opinion CAL 2015-193, addressing an attorney’s duty of competence as it relates to e-discovery and electronically stored information (ESI).
 However, much less has been written about how to become more competent in e-discovery matters.

-In short, the California ethics opinion states that an attorney lacking familiarity with e-discovery is required to: 1) acquire sufficient learning and skill before handing matters involving e-discovery; 2) associate with or consult with technical consultants or competent counsel; or 3) decline the representation.
+In short, the California ethics opinion states that an attorney lacking familiarity with e-discovery is required to 1) acquire sufficient learning and skill before handling matters involving e-discovery; 2) associate with or consult with technical consultants or competent counsel, or 3) decline the representation.

 But, just saying lawyers must stay abreast of legal technology gain and a working knowledge of selected e-discovery activities is not helpful for attorneys unfamiliar with e-discovery in the first place.
 In a series of posts, we will discuss each of the e-discovery activities identified in the California opinion and offer suggestions and points to consider when learning about them.

 We begin with the assessment of e-discovery needs and issues presented by a case.

 The first step in identifying the e-discovery needs of a case is to consider the nature of the case and whether it is likely to involve significant amounts of documents.
 For some cases, this is an easy exercise.
 Patent litigation, by its very nature, is likely to involve voluminous electronic documents.
 On the other hand, a single plaintiff’s personal injury action is less likely to involve extensive ESI.
 However, it is the cases in between that require some thought.
 For instance, what an attorney thinks is a simple breach of contract case may have more ESI than one might guess.